 The business logs collected in real-time are cleansed and filtered by Realtime Compute for Apache Flink and then written into an online analytical processing (OLAP) engine.
 The OLAP engine needs to support multi-dimensional interactive queries, key-value (KV) queries, and unified stream and batch queries, to meet various business demands.
 The OLAP engine also needs to connect to various upper-layer business applications to provide online services.

 The following section describes the real-time architecture evolution in search and recommendation scenarios.

 The 1.0 real-time data warehouse architecture consists of three phases, as shown in the following figure.

-During stream processing, Apache Flink preliminarily processes real-time user behavior logs at the data processing layer, including parsing, cleansing, and filtering data, and associating dimension tables.
+During stream processing, Apache Flink preliminarily processes real-time logs at the data processing layer, including parsing, cleansing, and filtering data, and associating dimension tables.

 In an Apache Flink job, a real-time wide table with multiple dimension columns is output based on the user ID, product ID, and merchant ID in associated HBase dimension tables.
 Then, the data is output to the OLAP engine.
 To simplify real-time Apache Flink jobs and reduce the real-time computing workload, we filter real-time logs, associate them, and then output the detail data downstream.
 This requires the downstream engine to support KV queries, OLAP multidimensional interactive queries, and unified stream and batch queries.

 In the 1.0 architecture, we used the Lightning engine to carry the real-time detail data output by Apache Flink, implement unified stream and batch queries based on Lightning, and then provide unified real-time data query services for upstream applications.